An underrated episode of Boris Karloff’s Thriller in brief! even for me, that is…

 Janet comes in from the rain, and the lights go out.
 Janet goes back out in the storm to shut the cellar doors, not yet privy to what we know, that there is a dead blonde wearing a diamond ring, shoved in a trunk down there.

 The constant ‘unknown’ that is surely lurking.
-The use of the cellar, is a crucial environment for invoking a ‘fear’ response in us.
+The use of the cellar is a crucial environment for invoking a ‘fear’ response in us.

 One minute we’re in abject darkness with curious shadows swarming about, then we are quickly thrust into hot white light from the electrical storm that is encircling the isolated house.
-It’s these constant oscillations that keeps us moving toward the climax, with a palpable tension right up to the end.
+It’s these constant oscillations that keep us moving toward the climax, with a palpable tension right up to the end.

 Drucie the phone operator’s voice adds a bit of connection to the outside world, yet this connection too… gets frustratingly cut off.